SKYSURF IX -- The Cosmic Optical and Infrared Background from Integrated Galaxy Light Measurements: Comparison With Previous COB Studies

 We also compare our IGL measurements to Carter et al. 2025 (submitted), whose work serves as a sister paper to this work and the other capstone paper of the SKYSURF project.
 Their work introduces a novel technique for measuring the IGL.
 They measure total galaxy flux in individual fields for galaxies between AB 18-25 mag and extrapolate beyond that range using the ratio between the IGL contained within these bounds and extrapolation to $\mathrm{\pm \infty}$ from this work.
 Given both works originate from the same HST data set, we expect our measurements to be consistent.

 Within the respective errors, we find our measurements to be consistent with those of Carter et al. 2025 (submitted), though our IGL values are found to be slightly higher.
-This can likely be attributed to \textsc{ProFound's} well documented tendency to extract more flux from faint sources compared to \textsc{SourceExtractor} \cite{Robotham_2018}.
+This can be attributed to \textsc{ProFound's} well documented tendency to extract more flux from faint sources compared to \textsc{SourceExtractor} \cite{Robotham_2018}.
+In particular, the flux extraction difference between the two tools is primarily a result of the segment dilation approach employed by \textsc{ProFound}.
+The mechanics of the dilation approach are discussed extensively in \cite{Robotham_2018}.
+Both extended low surface brightness and faint sources require more dilation steps until the flux extraction converges.

-The $\approx$ 1.8\% error imposed by CV in WAVES in commination with comparable magnitude zero-point uncertainties introduced by using a suite of HST filters limits our improvements over \cite{Koushan_2021}.
+The $\approx$ 1.2\% error imposed by CV in WAVES in commination with comparable magnitude zero-point uncertainties introduced by using a suite of HST filters limits our improvements over \cite{Koushan_2021}.
 Our most precise measurements come from HST filters where we cover significant area and magnitude zero-point corrections are small such as the F814W, F125W, and F160W filters.

-From Figure \ref{fig:fig19} we see that extrapolated IGL measurements are consistently above that of previous works while still within each other's 1$\sigma$ uncertainties.
+From Figure \ref{fig:vst_IGL} we see that extrapolated IGL measurements are consistently above that of previous works while still within each other's 1$\sigma$ uncertainties.
 Our higher IGL values could most likely be attributed to \textsc{ProFound}'s tendency to extract slightly more flux from faint objects than \textsc{SourceExtractor} \citep{Bertin_1996} as found in \cite{Robotham_2018}.
 The HST data used in \cite{Driver_2016, Koushan_2021} was processed using \textsc{SourceExtractor}.
 In this work, all photometry for DEVILS, WAVES, and HST is provided by \textsc{ProFound}.
 Nevertheless all measurements are consistent within their quoted errors.